jaimejim/lecture/src/coapdiscovery.md

 We have explained how to discover the resources on a coap endpoint but we have not mentioned how endpoints can be found to begin with.

 Networks are and will continue to be heterogeneous, some scenarios foresee the use of multicast, while others have a master/slave approach.
 Some scenarios will have NATs and firewalls while other - more ideal - will simply have globally addressable IPv6 addresses.
 Some devices will be asleep while others will be permanently connected.

-In many IoT applications, direct discovery of resources is not practical due to sleeping nodes, disperse networks, or networks where multicast traffic is inefficient.
-These problems can be solved by employing an entity called a Resource Directory (RD), which contains information about resources held on other servers, allowing lookups to be performed for those resources.
-The input to an RD is composed of links and the output is composed of links constructed from the information stored in the RD.
-This document specifies the web interfaces that a Resource Directory supports for web servers to discover the RD and to register, maintain, lookup and remove information on resources.
-Furthermore, new target attributes useful in conjunction with an RD are defined.
+In scenarios where direct discovery of resources is not possible due to sleeping nodes, disperse networks or inneficiency of multicast it is possible to store information about resources held on other servers on something called a [Resource Directory (RD)](https://tools.ietf.org/html/draft-ietf-core-resource-directory-20).
+In adddition to registration it is also possible to do lookups on resources.

-To palliate these problems at CoRE there is a function used only to register and lookup for CoAP endpoints and their resources called [Resource Directory (RD)](https://tools.ietf.org/html/draft-ietf-core-resource-directory-20).
-An RD is an entity whose input and oputput are links and that only stores links; like a link repository.

 ```txt
                 Registration         Lookup